RatheeshHarshavardhanan/UpGradCaseStudy/README.md

 # LeadScoringCaseStudy
 This repository has 4 files
-Lead Scoring.ipynb is the python commented file
+1) 'LeadScoring.ipynb' is the python commented file
-Lead Scoring Summary Report is the summary report in pdf format Lead Scoring Subjective Questions is the subjective questions and its answers in word format Lead Scoring Presentation is the presentation file in pdf format
+2) 'LeadScoringSummaryReport.pdf' is the summary report in pdf format
+3) 'LeadScoringSubjectiveQuestions.docx' is the subjective questions and its answers in word format
+4) 'LeadScoringPresentation.pdf' is the presentation file in pdf format